srcfl/srcful-documentation/docs/developer/auth.md

 ```

 ## Token Renewal
-Below is a proposal and not yet implemented.

-In general the delegateToken is short lived and cannot be renewed without involving signing byt the issuer wallet.
-This would require a user interaction in general.
+In general the delegate token is short lived and cannot be renewed without involving signing by the issuer wallet in general this involves a user interaction.
 This poses a problem for usability in some applications and problems when working with automations and integrations that are long lived.

-A delegate token can be marked for renewal (has renew: true, and nonce set in the attributes').
+A delegate token can be marked for renewal (has `renew`: true, in the attributes).
 In this case an application can ask bifrost for a renewal certificate.
 This certificate allows the client (as identified by the delegateKey) to create it's own delegateToken.
 This renew token has the following structure:

 ### JWT Renew Token Structure